Pilch-Barnet/NotesForFuture/Photo_Sizes.md

 ## MailChimp Recommendations

-Notes I have down but we don't really follow, but nice to know
+Notes I have down that we don't really follow, but it is nice to know

 + 560px Total width
 + 500px Largest image